 Standout Paladin Basic Cards

 When using a card like Blessing of Kings you generally want to cast it on a minion that can attack THAT turn.
 If you cast it on a recently summoned minion, and allow your opponent to interact with it, you might end up losing the minion and the blessing without gaining any value.
-An example of this would be casting Blessing of Kings on a 3/2 minion, passing the turn, then having your newly 7/6 minion get Big Game Hunter-ed.
-You’ve lost a turn, two cards, and now have to deal with a 4/2 minion on board.
+An example of this would be casting Blessing of Kings on a 3/2 minion, passing the turn, then having your newly enlarged minion eating a Hex or Polymorph.
+This means you will have lost 2-cards for 1 and are maybe left with a tiny minion.

 Truesilver Champion is a great card for clearing minions and shouldn’t be wasted on going to the face.